Showing posts with label PD - arcade. Show all posts

 Breaking rocks

-Dave Munsie is literally a legend within the Atari ST world.
+Dave Munsie is a legend within the Atari ST world.
 It's as simple as that.
-This guy released several outstanding games like Berzerk, Frantick, and Kid GP.
-Hey, a couple of his games were even enhanced for the much-loved Atari STe.
+The guy released several outstanding games like Berzerk, Frantick, and Kid GP.
+Some of his games were even enhanced for the Atari STe.

-Okay, forget about a static/no-scrolling ST screen and those old vector graphics.
-Dave is transporting us to a part of space where moving pixels rule thanks to the hardware of the Atari STe.
-Pixels that are powered by the Blitter chip so scroll along at blistering speeds.
+Forget about a static/no-scrolling screen with vector graphics.
+Dave is transporting us to a part of space where moving pixels rule thanks to the Atari STe hardware.
+Pixels powered by the Blitter chip; scrolling at blistering speeds.
 Not only that but you can expect DMA audio too.
 Your monitor won't know what hits it!

 To be honest, it's hard to imagine Asteroids looking impressive but, I'll post a screenshot anyhow...